flightaware/firehose_examples/php/example2/README.md

 On FreeBSD systems, you can use the following installation command:
     pkg install php56 php56-openssl php56-zlib php56-json

-If you are going to use this for live, low volume compression, please use example2 instead.
-This example is good for all other situations
+This example is better for live, low volume compression.
+Please use example1 if you are using this for anything other than that.

 What to change
 --------------